nunocgoncalves/nft-name-service/README.md

 #### Buildspace:

-Buildspaces cohorts are amazing and super easy to follow.
+Buildspace's cohorts are amazing and super easy to follow.
 Even if you're not a developer I am sure you can go through one of their projects and build something cool yourself.
 Check out their platform: https://buildspace.so/